Source code

 At the boundary, and at the points immediately adjacent to the boundary,

-simple 2-point forward or backward differences are used (accuracy order 1.)
+the gradient is computed by the very simple 2-point forward or backward differences (accuracy order 1.)

 It returns a list of ndarrays (or a single ndarray if there is only 1 dimension).